jlsilicon/Ch32v003/Ch32v203/SPI_PSRAM/README.md

 This seems close to working.

-I am getting cms / data back and forth , but only Reading 0 zeroes from hip.
+I am getting cms / data back and forth , but only Reading 0 zeroes from chip.

+Below is the Output :

 : SPI_PSRM_203 :
 == SystemClk:96000000